QS

 The Earnings Pattern

 But a narrowing loss at a company burning $134 million in trailing free cash flow is a relative achievement.
-The mean analyst price target sits at $7.41, barely above where shares traded before the pop.
-At $4.48 billion, the market is pricing in a future where solid-state batteries reach commercial scale.
-That future remains theoretical.
+The mean analyst price target sits at $7.41 — barely above where shares traded before the pop.
+At $4.48 billion, investors are betting that solid-state batteries reach commercial scale.
+That has not happened yet.
 The forward P/E of -12.8x simply reflects that QuantumScape is expected to keep losing money.

 The Selling Ledger